cohort35-project4-group5/quick-flick-picker/README.md

 - React with Routing used to create a multi-page app
 - Movie data fetched from RESTful API https://api.themoviedb.org/
-- ReactPlayer used to play movie trailers in Youtube
+- ReactPlayer used to display movie trailers from Youtube
 - Sass used to keep styling files neatly organized and separated into generic styles and partials.

 ## Setup Instructions